bartczernicki/baseballhof-macos/README.md

 # baseballhof-macos
-Visual Studio Mac Project using ML.NET .NET Core library to predict Baseball Hall Of Fame Induction for batters
+Visual Studio for Mac Console project using ML.NET .NET Core library to predict Baseball Hall Of Fame Induction for batters.

+Project Uses:
-Project uses selected historical baseball batting data from 1900-2015
+- Selected historical baseball batting data from 1900-2015
+- Visual Studio for Mac (macOS) 7.5
+- ML.NET Package (Machine Learning .NET library)
+- .NET Core 2.x SDK

 A binary classifier is used to train a yes/no prediction and persist a model.
 The model is used to predict HOF induction on a validation set, which outputs a list of metrics and correct/incorrect predictions.